oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 >**Note:** A versioned notebook is non-editable.
 If you want to make any changes to a particular version of a notebook, you must restore that version to edit it.

 To create a new notebook version and view version history:
-1. On the Notebooks EA page, click on the _Paragraph Dependencies Demo_ notebook to open it in the notebook editor.
+1. On the Notebooks page, click on the _Paragraph Dependencies Demo_ notebook to open it in the notebook editor.
 	> **Note:**  **Version 1** of this notebook is already created as part Task 6.1 in this lab.
 It contains the archived code to create the view ESM_SH_DATA, count the number of records, and view the data.
 Clicking on the notebook opens the original editable version.

 	![Notebook EA versions page](images/click-para-dep-nb.png)